What is Computer Engineering?

 Computer Engineering at Trinity

-The School of Computer Science and Statistics which runs the Computer Engineering programme is the oldest computer science department in Ireland with more than 60 academics and over 300 postgraduate students.
+The School of Computer Science and Statistics, which runs the Computer Engineering programme, is the oldest computer science department in Ireland with 60+ academics and more than 300 postgraduate students.
 The School is highly respected internationally for the quality of its research and many of the staff who will teach you are among the world’s leading experts in their fields.
-Some famous start-up companies associated with the School are Iona Technologies, Havok, Demonware and DAFT.
+Some famous start-up companies associated with the School are Iona Technologies, Havok, Demonware, and DAFT.

 Graduate skills and career opportunities